 Recent Successes and Current Challenges

 As a member of the newly formed National Diaper Bank Network (NDBN), EBC has received shipments of donated diapers to augment what we purchase and what is donated through community drives and events.
-This past year saw a 30% in the number of drives, bringing in thousands of diapers, cans of formula, socks, toothbrushes, pajamas, school supplies and assorted clothes.
-We have an abundance of volunteers who contribute more than 1500 hours each month handling operations and the renovation of our donated distribution hub.
+This past year saw another 30% in the number of drives, bringing in thousands of diapers, cans of formula, socks, toothbrushes, pajamas, school supplies and assorted clothes.
+We have an abundance of volunteers who contribute more than 2,000 hours each month handling operations and weekly duties.

 Despite tremendous growth in services, the challenge continues to be reaching all the kids who need assistance.
 We still have providers waiting to join our network, and there are providers who are struggling with the federal and state cutbacks that limit their ability to order, pick up the goods and deliver these crucial basics to families in need.
 EBC is working hard to create flexible solutions to these challenges so that the professionals working directly with local families can depend on EBC for the basic “stuff” moms or dads need to be the parent they want to be and children need to grow up healthy and thriving